mauriciomani/NFL-running-backs-height/README-en.md

 <img src="Images/Histograma_acumulado.png" alt="Kolmogorov">
 </p><br/>

-Normality in our distribution is rejected by the data.
+Normality in our distribution has to be rejected.
 So much Lilliefors as Kolmogorov-Smirnov test are based on the most extreme distance between cummulative distribution seen and hypothetical normal cummulative distribution.
-Moreover, the two test we made have extremely low p-values.
+Moreover, the two test we have made have an extremely low p-values.
 And normality can be crearly seen in a boxplot thanks to boxes dispersion.
-Extreme values are shown as well.
+Extreme values are shown as well and are called: outliers.
 We will use 2017 season running backs with more than 800 yards.

 <br/>